w666w2/MMED-Dataset/README.md

 MMED is the **first speech-concurrent micro-expression dataset**, capturing spontaneous micro-expressions during high-stakes verbal communication in televised Werewolf (social deduction game) competitions.

+🔐 Access Restriction: Due to the sensitive nature of facial micro-expression annotations, access to MMED annotations and splits is granted upon request.
+Please see [📥 Data Access](#-data-access) below for instructions.

 ## 📊 Overview

 | Item | Value |